 Delta burn permits suspended Wednesday as fire conditions worsen

-Under state law, burn permits are required for all open burning on state, private, and municipal lands from April 1 through August 31.
 Debris piles, lawn burning, and burn barrels are prohibited.
-Cooking and warming fires under three feet in diameter with flame lengths under two feet remain allowed without a permit, but the agency warns that "extreme caution must be used due to high wildfire potential should an ember escape, a fire be left unattended or it's not completely extinguished.
+Cooking and warming fires under three feet in diameter with flame lengths under two feet remain allowed, but the agency warns that "extreme caution must be used due to high wildfire potential should an ember escape, a fire be left unattended or it's not completely extinguished.
 Any new fire starts or existing fires may spread rapidly."
-The agency also cautions that even these exempt fires are not advisable on windy days or when red flag warnings are in effect.
+Even those exempt fires are not advisable on windy days or when red flag warnings are in effect.

 AI-assisted, reviewed by editors.
 Spot an error?